Arlington, Gloucestershire

 Arlington is a Cotswold village in the parish of Bibury, Gloucestershire, England.

 History

 In 1066, Arlington had two mills and continued to thrive, driven by the wool trade, until the 18th century.

-Arlington was the ancestral home of John Custis II, who emigrated to the Colony of Virginia and named his grand, four-story brick mansion (built in 1675) in Northampton County, Virginia, "Arlington" after his hometown.
+Arlington was the ancestral home of John Custis II, great-great-grandfather to George Washington's stepson, who emigrated to the Colony of Virginia and named his grand, four-story brick mansion (built in 1675) in Northampton County, Virginia, "Arlington" after his hometown.

 Landmarks

 Arlington Row is a nationally notable architectural conservation area featured on the inside cover of all United Kingdom passports.
 Originally built in 1380 as a monastic wool store, the structure was later converted into a row of cottages for weavers in the 17th century.
 Its picturesque setting has made it a popular film and television location, most notably for the films Stardust and Bridget Jones's Diary.

 Arlington Manor was built in the 17th century.
 It has an adjoining 18th century barn.